cloudsummer/ICBcomb/README.md

 To run a Nextflow configuration file and specify parameters such as the path to the fastq files, reference genome path, user UID, and other relevant settings.

+### 4. Running the workflow.

-### 4. Running the following code will initiate background processing, and save the log in "NF.log":
+Running the following code will initiate background processing, and save the log in "NF.log":

 ```nohup nextflow ./parameters_of_RNAseq_workflow -with-docker xynicoo/rnaseq:n3-fastpMqc -c nextflow.config >> NF.log 2>&1 &```